eswardhinak/sports-clustering/README.md

 **Hint**: I wouldn't choose more than 2-4 dimensions to cluster on and 5 or so clusters.
 You *can* choose all 10 dimensions and cluster into up to 59 clusters.
 But the output starts to feel meaningless after 2-4 dimensions and 5ish clusters. **This has more to do with the lack of good data visualization**.
 For now, the program just spits out the clusters, the means, and the sports in each cluster.

 **Note**: This is more an exploration of the data and me messing around with a clustering algorithm called [lloyd's algorithm](https://en.wikipedia.org/wiki/Lloyd%27s_algorithm).
 I think I'll add a frontend UI to find similar sports or something more user-friendly later on [my blog](https://singlethreaded.me).
 For now, feel free to enjoy the data!
 Maybe make something of your own :D

+**Note 2** Notable missing sport: cricket 🏏!
+How can you miss this ESPN?
+Arguable the 2nd most popular sport on the planet.

 ## More information